-Notice and take-down policy
+ORA Notice and Take-Down (NTD) policy

-All complaints will be investigated, although each complaint will be judged on its merits (for example in the case of serial, vexatious or spurious requests).
+All requests will be investigated, although each request will be judged on its merits (for example in the case of serial, vexatious or spurious requests).